Resources/Audiences/Civil Contractors & GCs/Market & Competitor Intelligence

 3) How aggressive they are (pricing behavior)

-Aggressiveness is a pattern – and it is visible.
+Aggressiveness is a pattern – and it’s visible.

 4) How precise they are (spread and consistency)